Florida Parkinson Foundation Center of Excellence

 - Home to one of the world’s largest movement disorders databases (INFORM-PD)

-- Part of the NPF International Quality Improvement Initiative Database
+- Part of the Parkinson Foundation International Quality Improvement Initiative Database

 - Home to over 50 research studies and also many basic science laboratories including stem cells, gene therapy, imaging, DBS, and protein processing science